Playful-Interactive-Environments/SpaceHuddle/README.md

 To test for the *moderator* or *facilitator*, use the following steps:

-1. call `/api/user/register/`,
-2. call`/api/user/login`,
-3. copy the token to authorize (bearer authorization),
+1. call `/api/user/register/` and  enter any details for `username`, `password` and `password_confirmation`,
+2. call`/api/user/login` and enter your username and password,
+3. copy the value for ``access_token`, click the button "Authorize" in the upper right corner and enter the token in the field for `bearerAuth`,
 4. execute any arbitrary REST call for the moderator tool.

 To test for a *participant*, use the following steps:

-1. call `/api/participant/connect/`,
-2. copy the token to authorize (bearer authorization),
+1. call `api/session` to create a new session with given details and copy the received value for `connection_key`,
+2. call `/api/participant/connect/` and enter the key in `session_key`,
+3. copy the value for ``access_token`, click the button "Authorize" in the upper right corner and enter the token in the field for `bearerAuth`,
-3. execute any arbitrary REST call for the client tool.
+4. execute any arbitrary REST call for the client tool.